memory-hunter/keitai-tools/README.md

 Utility to help process raw Java game dump folders from Japanese feature phones (keitai).
 This is the script you use after dumping internal memory of a keitai to have games be formatted in a way that they can be played on a DoCoMo emulator (DoJa or Star).

+This tool supports parsing `FJJAM.DB` files found on certain phone models.
+These files require reconstructing JAM files from the database.

 ## Prerequisites

 Requires **Python 3.10+**

-This tool supports parsing `FJJAM.DB` files found on certain phone models.
-These files require reconstructing JAM files from the database.

-If you're working with a phone that was dumped using a `dump_java` command from [ktdumper](https://github.com/ktdumper/ktdumper), check if any of the folders contain a `jam` file.
-If not, set up a virtual environment and install dependencies using `pip`.
+Set up a virtual environment and install dependencies using `pip`.

 ### Linux